defo89/hello-world-gitlab-ci/README.md

 - Infrastructure is provisioned using [Terraform](https://www.terraform.io) module.
 - Gitlab CI orchestrates actions with Packer and Terraform.

+*Note*
+- Public and private keys provided are just for demo purposes
+- You are encouraged to create your own ones and edit the *resource "aws_key_pair"* entry in the *aws-demo.tf* file

 ![AWS infra](img/infra.png)

 ## Terraform state